 Director, Co-founder, Michael’s oldest sister

 Graduated from Providence College, ’91, BA English, taught at The Lincoln School for girls from 1992-1998, volunteer in community of Barrington, RI at Barrington Early Childhood Center (member of board and served a term as President), Nayatt Elementary School , Hampden Meadows School, Moses Brown School in Providence, RI.
-Currently teaching 6th grade History at Moses Brown School.
-Lives with husband, Stephen and three children, Riley, Chase and Georgia and dog, Lyla.
+Since 2018 teaching 6th grade history at Moses Brown School.
+Lives in Providence with husband, Steve and 2 dogs Lyla and Sunny and loves spending time with her three children, Riley, Chase and Georgia.

 Kathleen Flanagan, RN

 Associate Director, Co-founder, Michael’s mom

 BSN Salve Regina College, MSN UMASS Dartmouth, Nursing career primarily in pediatric nursing, Currently a clinical instructor at UMASS Dartmouth in pediatric and community nursing.
 Nursing Consultant for the South Coast Educational Collaborative, Member of the Swansea Medical Reserve Corps.
 Recently completed a 6-year commitment as Swansea Library Trustee, Board member of the Swansea Cemetery Trust, Swansea resident for 26 years.

 I met Mike at Case High but our friendship really took off during our college years.
 Our love for the same music forced us to be good friends.
 I’ll never forget how many times he helped me move in that blue pickup…even after hip surgeries.
 Just before graduating from New England Tech in 2005, I got my dream job at NESN and I’ve been there ever since.
 I’m happily married in Attleboro with a little son that I adore.
 I organize the Flan-a-Fundraisers every other year that benefit the Michael H. Flanagan Scholarship Fund at Joe Case.